Recommendations

 Senior Film Conservator

-The Comedy sensibilities displayed in Happiness C.O.D. are unparalleled, the emotional payoff of the 1935 classic is what fans crave in similar titles.
+The Romance sensibilities displayed in Happiness C.O.D. are unparalleled, the emotional payoff of the 1935 classic is what fans crave in similar titles.
 Our criteria for this list were simple: only the most cult status and relevant titles.

 The cultural footprint of Happiness C.O.D. in United States to define the very concept of cult status in modern film.